Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/README.md

 end
 endmodule
 ```
+Synthesis
 ![enter image description here](https://github.com/Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/blob/main/DAY3/show_unused.jpg)
 In the above module count is a 3bit reg but the output q is assigned only to bit 0.
-Bits 2,1 remain unused.

-Only 1 Flipflop is inferred though it is a 3bit counter.
+Bits 2,1 remain unused.Only 1 Flipflop is inferred though it is a 3bit counter.

 ## Gate Level Synthesis ,Synthesis Simulation mismatch and Blocking Non blocking statements

 Gate level Simulation (GLS) is needed to verify the logical correctness of the circuit and ensuring to meet the timing design criteria is met.